Setup guide

 Config setup

-Your validator comes with presets for how to run, and you can adjust these in your config file (found at validator/config.py
+Your validator comes with presets for how to run, and you can adjust these in your config file (found atvalidator/config.py).
+The following are common configs and how you can adjust them.

 The ID of the subnet you want to run this validator on.
 Default for production is 62.
 For local testing use 1.